twilio-labs/function-templates/patient-appointment-management/README.md

   - AWS Application

-### Generate Token for Programmatic Function Execution
+#### Generate Token for Programmatic Function Execution

-In order to execution the application functions programmtically via `curl`, generate the security token by executing the following function in `nodejs` using your Twilio account credentials and variables set in `.env.localhost`
+In order to execute the application functions programmatically via `curl`, generate the security token by executing the following function in `nodejs` using your Twilio account credentials and variables set in `.env.localhost`.

 ```kotlin
 function generateToken(account_sid, auth_token, password, salt) {